geological-survey-of-queensland/geological-properties-database/README.md

 ### A plain English definition
 We seek to understand the geological properties of a geological or administrative feature.
-We undertake a survey on the feature, either as a whole feature, or on subsets of the feature.
+We undertake a survey on the feature, either as a whole feature, or on subsets of the feature (a site).
 The survey yields samples.
 We conduct observations on the samples using a particular procedure.
 The observation yields results as measured values.
 We interpret the results to understand the geological properties of the feature.

 ### Definitions
 #### Geological property
 * The observable or measureable properties of a geological or administrative feature.
-* Examples: mineralogy, hydrocarbons, water properties, stratigraphy, engineering
+* Examples: petrography, mineralogy, chemistry, hydrocarbons, water composition, stratigraphy, engineering

 #### Geological or administrative feature
 * Geological features have properties that are of interest for commercial, environmental and societal reasons.
 * Administrative features are spatial features that are defined and managed by regulatory agencies.
-* Examples: basin, orogen, province, traugh, craton, permit, sub-block, resource accumulation.
+* Examples: basin, province, trough, craton, orogen, permit, sub-block, resource accumulation.
 * See [GSQ Geological and Administrative Features vocabulary](https://vocabs.gsq.digital/vocabulary/gsq-features) and [GSQ Geo Admin Features Ontology](https://github.com/geological-survey-of-queensland/gsq-geoadminfeatures-ont)
 * See [sosa:FeatureOfInterest](https://www.w3.org/TR/vocab-ssn/#SOSAFeatureOfInterest)

 #### Site
-* A sub-set of the geological or administrative feature.
+* A location within a geological or administrative feature.
 * Where the sample was collected.
 * Examples: borehole, stream, seismic line.
 * See the [GSQ Site Profile](https://github.com/geological-survey-of-queensland/gsq-site-profile)